-19. Goods or services if purchased from traders who are not GST registered persons are not subject to GST.
+22. Goods or services if purchased from traders who are not GST registered persons are not subject to GST.
 Therefore, no input tax is to be claimed on the acquisition.
-However, when the goods are given free to employees, it is subject to GST if the cost of the goods is more than RM500.00.
+When the goods are given free to employees, it is not subject to GST even the cost of the goods is more than RM500.00.

 CC Sdn Bhd has purchased a 32" LED television worth RM1,000.00 from AA Enterprise who is not registered for GST.
-CC Sdn Bhd is required to account for output tax on the gift to his employee.
+CC Sdn Bhd is not required to account for output tax on the gift to his employee.